velexi-research/VLXI-Cookiecutter-Python/{{cookiecutter.project_name}}/README.md

 -------------------------------------------------------------------------------

-An brief description of the package.
+A brief description of the package.

 The {{ cookiecutter.project_name }} features: